Cellist Clare O’Connell introduces her new kickstarter campaign

 What have been the greatest challenges of your career so far?

-Which particular works do you think you play best?
+Which particular works/composers do you think you perform best?

 How do you make your repertoire choices from season to season?